leandersteiner/notes/go/chi-router.md

 4.869µs
 ```

 Middlewares are just functions that take a `http.Handler` instance and return one.
-We have to call `next.ServeHTTP(http.ResponseWriter, *http.Request)` otherwise our middleware will be the only thing that runs when we get a matching request.
+We have to call `next.ServeHTTP(http.ResponseWriter, *http.Request)` to execute the actual handler that should handle the request.
+Otherwise our middleware will be the only thing that runs when we get a matching request.